imByteCat/Shadowsocks/README.md

 3. The same as _Installing on RPM-based OS_

-If your server running as this, that means you install `Shadowsocks-manyuser` successfully !
+If your server running as this, that means you've installed `Shadowsocks-manyuser` successfully !

 ![running](http://7xkvpc.com1.z0.glb.clouddn.com/shadowsocksmanyuser.png)